yonkahlon/Zenject/README.md

 * **<a id="isthisoverkill"></a>Isn't this overkill?
 I mean, is using statically accessible singletons really that bad?**

     For small enough projects, I would agree with you that using a global singleton might be easier and less complicated.
 But as your project grows in size, using global singletons will make your code unwieldy.
-Good code is basically synonymous with loosely coupled code, and to write loosely coupled code you need to (A) actually be aware of the dependencies between classes and (B) code to interfaces (however I don't literally mean to use interfaces everywhere as explained [here](overusinginterfaces))
+Good code is basically synonymous with loosely coupled code, and to write loosely coupled code you need to (A) actually be aware of the dependencies between classes and (B) code to interfaces (however I don't literally mean to use interfaces everywhere, as explained [here](#overusinginterfaces))

     In terms of (A), using global singletons, it's not obvious at all what depends on what, and over time your code will become really convoluted, as everything will tend towards depending on everything.
 There could always be some method somewhere deep in a call stack that does some hail mary request to some other class anywhere in your code base.
-In terms of (B), you can't really code to interfaces since with global singletons you're always referring to a concrete class
+In terms of (B), you can't really code to interfaces with global singletons because you're always referring to a concrete class

     With a DI framework, in terms of (A), it's a bit more work to declare the dependencies you need up-front in your constructor, but this can be a good thing too because it forces you to be aware of the dependencies between classes.